roynozoa/Basic-CRUD-in-PHP/README.md

-This website is created for me to learn PHP code by creating a website
+This website is created by me to learn PHP code by creating a website